apache/artemis-examples/examples/features/standard/spring-boot-integration/readme.md

-# ActiveMQ Artemis Spring Boot Example
+# Apache Artemis Spring Boot Example

 If you have not already done so, [prepare the broker distribution](../../../../README.md#getting-started) before running the example.